mobilecoinfoundation/mcips/text/0000-confidential-token-ids.md

 ### Performance Impact: Size & Space Analysis

-- Each TXO has 6 new bytes allocated in the Amount object for the `masked_token_id` (4 bytes for the value, 2 bytes for Protobuf overhead)
+- Each TxOut has 6 new bytes allocated in the Amount object for the `masked_token_id` (4 bytes for the value, 2 bytes for Protobuf overhead)
 - The RingCT bulletproof signature increases by at least 96 bytes to contain the Proof of Opening (plus Protobuf overhead).
 - Each block now contains a number of fee outputs scaling linearly with the number of transactions in a block, as opposed to a single fee output aggregated from multiple transactions in a block.
-    - In practice, most clients currently output 2 TXOs, one for the recipient and one for change, unless performing a `split_txo` operation.
+    - In practice, most clients currently output 2 TxOuts, one for the recipient and one for change, unless performing a `split_TxOut` operation.
 Output growth on chain is currently dominated by the number of outputs in a transaction, and since blocks typically clear fast enough that there is only one transaction in a block for which to aggregate the fee, this should not have a deleterious effect on the space capacity of the chain, especially given that up to [16 outputs are permitted for every transaction](https://github.com/mobilecoinfoundation/mobilecoin/blob/e74d4c821cb213290975d6d5a9390778661cebfe/transaction/core/src/constants.rs#L17).

 ### Confidentiality Analysis

 The [TxPrefix](https://github.com/mobilecoinfoundation/mobilecoin/blob/a9db0bc7bcac9bac1c1232b194003d02bccaf283/transaction/core/src/tx.rs#L149) contains the `token_id` and the `fee` in the clear.
-We, and any users of the protocol, need to clearly understand the footprint of this data, and the ways in which an attacker may try to discern the `token_id` of TXOs.
+We, and any users of the protocol, need to clearly understand the footprint of this data, and the ways in which an attacker may try to discern the `token_id` of TxOuts.

 The [TxPrefix](https://github.com/mobilecoinfoundation/mobilecoin/blob/edbc0162cbd647b6605fe817a8753508ca4515a2/transaction/core/src/tx.rs#L149) is included in the [Tx](https://github.com/mobilecoinfoundation/mobilecoin/blob/edbc0162cbd647b6605fe817a8753508ca4515a2/transaction/core/src/tx.rs#L103) that is delivered directly to the enclave through an attested channel at the [client\_tx_propose](https://github.com/mobilecoinfoundation/mobilecoin/blob/2d5190e60f6820cebcd585c19d16cecf9ba4d89b/consensus/enclave/impl/src/lib.rs#L299) endpoint.
 By attested, this means that the client would not deliver this payload unless the enclave's signed measurement matched the client's expectations.